teamBangazon/BangazonCLI/README.md

 *************************************************
 1. Create a customer account
 2. Choose an active customer
-3. Create a payment type
+3. Create a payment type for an active customer
-4. Add a product
+4. Create a product for active customer
 5. Add a product to the shopping cart
-6. Complete an order
+6. See available products
-7. Remove customer product
+7. Delete a customer's product
 8. Update product information*
 9. Show stale products*
 10. Review revenue report for a customer*